Mechanical Engineering BS

 The mechanical engineering program at California State University, Chico is a traditional balance of engineering science and design.
 The design sequence for mechanical engineers is a progressive one.
 The courses that are primarily devoted to design are:

 The freshman experience (MECH 140) gives students an introduction to the engineering design process and exposure to core automation concepts and components through semester-long projects.
-At the junior level (MECH 340W), there is an opportunity to learn about safety, failure, reliability, codes and standards, and economic considerations, while carrying out detailed design of mechanical components.
+At the junior level (MECH 340W), there is an opportunity to learn about safety, failure, reliability, codes and standards, and economic considerations, while carrying out detailed designs of mechanical components.
 In the final capstone experience (MECH 440AW and MECH 440B), students exercise what they learned throughout the preceding design courses in a capstone project that includes design, fabrication, and testing, as well as the more global aspects of design including product realization, economic factors, environmental issues, and societal impact.
 Together, these experiences prepare graduates to be successful practitioners with an awareness of the multitude of issues involved.

 Fundamentals of Engineering Examination

 The Fundamentals of Engineering Exam is the first of two exams that the California State Board of Registration requires to be passed to be a licensed professional engineer.
-Prior to graduation, those majoring in Mechanical Engineering are encouraged to apply to the California State Board of Registration and take the exam.
+Prior to graduation, those majoring in mechanical engineering are encouraged to apply to the California State Board of Registration and take the exam.
 Passing the exam is not required for graduation.